 Marshall co-authored HomeLandscaping, Northwest Region published by Creative Homeowner, now in its 3rd printing.
 He lives in the Pacific Northwest and is passionate about eating his landscape.

 Instructor of Horticulture, Chris Sexton-Smith, stays current with cutting edge industry trends and practices.
-Through his business, Walden Garden Services, he employs these practices in the field.
-He is a strong believer in the holistic, organic approach, applying his degree in ecology from University of California at Santa Cruz to the garden ecosystem.
-Chris is a Certified Professional Horticulturist and is president of the Horticulture Advisory Committee at Lynnwood High School.
+Through his organic landscaping business, Walden Garden Services LLC, he employs these practices in the field.
+He is a strong believer in a holistic and organic approach, applying his degree in Ecology from University of California at Santa Cruz to the garden ecosystem.
+Chris has been a horticulture instructor for over a decade and enjoys communicating using practical, hands-on instruction.

 In addition to being a Certified Professional Horticulturist, Chris sits on the Washington State Nursery and Landscaping Association (wsnla.org) Board of Directors, the ecoPro Certification Technical Committee and Lynnwood High School Program Advisory Committee.